 Contracts for Difference (23 April 2014)

-Subject to the will of Parliament and the finalisation of provision for Sustainability, Phased Projects and Private Wire Network Generation, the Contract for Difference (‘CfD’) published alongside this document represents the terms that will be offered by the CfD Counterparty Company Ltd (the ‘CfD Counterparty’) to Generators following successful allocation for CfD projects in Great Britain.
+Subject to the will of Parliament and the finalisation of provision for Sustainability, Phased Projects and Private Wire Network Generation, the Contract for Difference (‘CfD’) published today represent the terms that will be offered by the CfD Counterparty Company Ltd (the ‘CfD Counterparty’) to Generators following successful allocation for CfD projects in Great Britain.

 The CfD is the culmination of several successive cycles of drafting and engagement with industry and the wider public, beginning in May 2012 and concluding in January 2014.
 The CfD now includes additional provisions that seek to ensure it is flexible, investable and remains robust throughout its life.
 We will continue to work with industry and interested parties on the development of the outstanding areas of the CfD.

 Contracts for Difference (19 December 2013)

 Contracts for Difference stimulate investment in low-carbon technologies (including renewables, nuclear and Carbon Capture and Storage (CCS)) by providing greater certainty of revenue that will encourage investment by reducing risks to investors and by making it easier and cheaper to secure finance.

 The documents published today, 19 December, provide complementary information to the Electricity Market Reform (EMR) Delivery Plan published 19 December and the Electricity Market Reform Strike Prices and Contract Terms published on 4 December 2013.
 They set out a revised draft of the CfD and explain the changes that we have made since the previous draft was published in August.